 We see that the data are indexed by time, altitude, latitude, and longitude.
-The limits for each index variable are provided, for example, at the time of this writing these data are available between July 2002 and October 2022.
+The limits for each index variable are provided, for example, at the time of this writing these data are available between January 2006 and February 2025.
 The spacing tells us that the data measurements are taken about 26.5 h apart (due to the satellite's orbital path) and there are 6,750 of these nearly daily observations.
 There is data for exactly one altitude (sea level) and we can see the geographic extent of the data as well as the spacing between measurements (0.0125 degrees).

 For the erdMWsstd8day data set, sst is the name of the variable.
 The required dimensions are time, altitude, latitude, and longitude.
-When used with the MATLAB function dbERDDAP, the DatasetID is followed by a question mark and then the variable.
-In the next example, erdMWsstd8day?sst is used to download data.
+When used with the search method of the ERDDAP interface class, the DatasetID is followed by a question mark and then the variable.